-Another in a series intended to showcase our board members and their story in the arena of maternal mental health care.
+Another in a series intended to showcase our advocates and team members and their story in the arena of maternal mental health care.

 NORTHERN CALIFORNIA - I am a first generation South Asian female clinical psychologist.
 I believe in providing people with effective evidence-based treatments.
 I also believe in suicide prevention and intervention and helping educate and connect individuals at risk for MMH problems with resources that empower them to get the services they need.
 I really enjoy working with new moms because I believe it is family therapy and when you can help support pregnant women and mothers you are supporting the well being of an entire family!